<

 Weeks 1-2

 Build the aerobic habit, wake up your legs, and establish the daily movement routine that the rest of the plan depends on.
-Volume is low.
-Consistency is everything.
+Generally, volume is low.
+Specifically, consistency is everything.
+Notably, Phase 1 is about building the movement habit, not building peak fitness — if you miss a day, don’t double up, just continue.
+The goal by the end of Week 2 is to feel like daily walking is automatic, not an achievement.

 Daily walking 30-45 min Stair climbing 3× week Light pack 10-12 lbs One weekend hike 2-3 miles